galaxyproject/admin-training/communications/pre-training-email.md

 Additionally you need to be comfortable with a command-line text editor.
 If you have not had to use one before, then `nano` is recommended.
 If you have a preferred one (e.g. vim or emacs), you are welcome to use that.

+**Conversation**

+We have created a Slack for this event.
+You **must** join this slack, all important information will be communicated there.
+[Click here to join](https://join.slack.com/t/galaxyadmintraining/shared_invite/zt-kswf6j39-cgllk4JdyT6Vg98DH63lzw)

 **Training Materials**

 Everything we teach during the week will be found on the [Galaxy Training Materials](https://galaxyproject.github.io/training-material/topics/admin/) website.
 If you are worried about the teaching pace of the upcoming week, feel free to read through these materials ahead of time and familiarise yourself with the concepts.
 Our [preliminary schedule](https://github.com/galaxyproject/admin-training/) is available, but subject to change.

-**Community**

-We have created a Slack for this event.
-You **must** join this slack, all important information will be communicated there.
-[Click here to join](https://join.slack.com/t/galaxyadmintraining/shared_invite/zt-kswf6j39-cgllk4JdyT6Vg98DH63lzw)
+**Virtual Machines**

+We are providing the infrastructure this week, this will remain online until 5 business days following the conclusion of the event.

 We hope you are as excited as we are!